-Meditation also helps because of its effect on the inferior pharyngeal constrictor muscle.
+It also helps because of its effect on the inferior pharyngeal constrictor muscle.
 These are muscles in the larynx.
 They constrict when we swallow.
 However, they also constrict when we are stressed.
 The problem for a singer is that when these muscles are tense the voice sounds harsh.
-But thankfully, meditate helps.
-Meditation relaxes the constrictor muscles, so your voice sounds smoother and more pleasant.
+But thankfully, meditation helps.
+It relaxes the constrictor muscles so your voice sounds smoother and more pleasant.

 Meditation for Musicians

 So far, we’ve seen that meditation:

 - Improves confidence

 - Improves the voice

 - Helps us relax ahead of auditions and on stage

 - And makes us fitter

 For starters, when meditating you enhance the connections between your brain and your body.
 This means that you can move your body more emotively (because the emotions in your brain are better communicated to your body).
 In turn, this means that you can play instruments with more feeling.
 And that’s true whether you play the guitar, piano, drums, or the ukulele.